-The volcano is a living, breathing park that has an ever-changing landscape.
-For updates on any closings in HVNP visit Area Closings You never know when Madame Pele will send her lava flows but the crew at HVNP keeps close tabs on the flows.
-Visit Lava Flows If you have any respiratory or heart problems or are traveling with the elderly, children or pregnant women it is wise to determine the quality of the air in the park.
-Air Quality Hawai`i Volcanoes National Park is located on the Big Island of Hawai`i.
-From Hilo: 30 miles southwest on Highway 11; from Kailua-Kona: 96 miles southeast on Highway 11, or 125 miles through Waimea and Hilo via highways 19 and 11.
+You never know when Madame Pele will send her lava flows but the crew at HVNP keeps close tabs on the flows.
+Visit the USGS Lava Flows page if you have any respiratory or heart problems or are traveling with the elderly, children or pregnant women it is wise to determine the quality of the air in the park.

 Location & Getting to Hawaii Volcanoes National Park

 Hawaii Volcanoes National Park is located on the Big Island of Hawaiii.
 From Hilo: it's 30 miles southwest on Highway 11; from Kailua-Kona: it's 96 miles southeast on Highway 11, or 125 miles through Waimea town and Hilo via highways 19 and 11 respectively.